wpybtw/Skywalker/README.md

 "--newsampler" indicates using Sampler_new for correct result layout.
 Is it only for unbiased and offline sampling?

 ## Contributors
+Our team has been working on related technologies since 2017.
+Thank you to everyone for contributing to this project.

 Correspondence to:
   - [Pengyu Wang](wpybtw@sjtu.edu.cn) (wpybtw@sjtu.edu.cn)